Rocketman70/AdamPortfolio/doc/01-component-brainstorming/01-component-brainstorming.md

       in order to make changes to stored data.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - It would rely on Map.Pair and java.util.Arrays
+      - It would rely on Map.Pair to store name-password
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, due to the need for consistent encryption, constants would be useful.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, as seen above we can use the kernel methods to implement a variety of other secondary methods.

 ## Post-Assignment